 Elasticsearch Integration

-The diagram below shows the dispatch path from a graph mutation to a searchable document, including the bulk retry loop.
+The diagram below traces the dispatch path from a graph mutation to a searchable document, including the bulk retry loop that absorbs 429 and 5xx responses.

-JanusGraph delegates mixed index operations through a dedicated configuration namespace.
-The legacy embedded transport client is deprecated for modern deployments due to classpath isolation conflicts and JVM heap pressure.
-Production systems must use the Elasticsearch Java REST client with explicit connection pooling and retry semantics.
+JanusGraph delegates every mixed-index operation through the index.search.* configuration namespace.
+The legacy embedded transport client is deprecated for modern deployments because of classpath-isolation conflicts and JVM heap pressure inside the JanusGraph process; production systems must use the Elasticsearch Java REST client with explicit connection pooling and retry semantics.
+The block below is a hardened baseline — every non-default value changes a failure mode, so do not copy it blind.

 # janusgraph.properties